 Artificial disc replacement may be practical if you have problems in the lower back, with only one affected disc and no signs of arthritis or other bone deterioration.

-If you are suffering from a herniated disc, call or book online with The Spine Center of Baton Rouge today to find out how the team can help you resolve your pain once and for all.
+If you are suffering from a herniated disc, call or request an appointment online with The Spine Center of Baton Rouge today to find out how the team can help you resolve your pain once and for all.